 This policy guide covers sterile as well as non-sterile manufacturing processes, but it does not address the methods and controls designed to ensure product sterility (e.g., aseptic fill validation).
 New drug applications for sterile products include information about the intended sterilization or aseptic processing procedures.
 The Centers evaluate this information as part of the application review process.
-CDER, CBER, and CVM may also issue assignments to district offices to audit and assess the filed information as well as any additional information that demonstrates the adequacy of the sterile process.
+CDER, CBER, and CVM may also issue assignments to the appropriate ORA offices (Office of Pharmaceutical Quality Operations (OPQO) or Office of Biological Product Operations (OBPO)) to audit and assess the filed information as well as any additional information that demonstrates the adequacy of the sterile process.